How to Enjoy Australia's Lord Howe Island

 For those who dive, Lord Howe has more than 50 spectacular sites, including the esteemed Balls Pyramid, the world’s tallest sea stack, located 23km south of the island, where the waters teem with life.

 Enjoy a beachside barbecue, Lord Howe Island style

 Nothing works up an appetite like ocean adventures, so after a morning of snorkelling with the sea life, we recommend finding a beachside barbecue for an afternoon feast.

 Numerous barbecue locations are dotted around the island’s shores, with picnic tables overlooking the picturesque vistas.
 Some accommodation providers can make arrangements to reserve a particular location for you, and will leave your lunch esky waiting for your arrival.

 Capella Lodge takes this to the next level, booking a particularly scenic and secluded picnic cove, setting the table, and providing three packs of “essentials” – everything from the kindling and firelighters, to barbecue tools and cutlery and crockery, to an epic spread of barbecue food (meats, prawns and fish), salads, sides and desserts.
 Plus of course drinks, including alcoholic, of your choosing.
 Just let them know the day before, and it will all be arranged…

-You can read more about the fine dining to be experienced at Capella Lodge in our upcoming post Decadent Dining at Capella Lodge, Lord Howe Island.
+You can read more about the fine dining to be experienced at Capella Lodge in our post Decadent Dining at Capella Lodge, Lord Howe Island.